michaelgreenacre/CODAinPractice/README.md

 copepods.csv: data set for R script above

-ANNUALREVIEWSscript.R: R script for 'Compositional Data Analysis' (Greenacre 2020, Annual Reviews in Statistics and its Application)
+ARTICLE: "Compositional Data Analysis", by Michael Greenacre, Annual Reviews in Statistics and its Application (2021)

+ANNUALREVIEWSscript.R: R script for  article by Greenacre (2021)

-copepods_TL.csv: data set for R script abvoe (same data set as for Graeve & Greenacre (2020), with added variable Total Lipids (TL))
+copepods_TL.csv: data set for R script above (same data set as for Graeve & Greenacre (2020), with added variable Total Lipids (TL))

 Baxter_OTU_table.txt: microbiome data set for R script above.
 From Baxter et al. (2016)

 Baxter_metadata.txt: metadata that goes with the OTU table.
 From Baxter et al. (2016)

-Supplementary material for the article "Making the most of expert knowledge to analyse archaeologicaldata: a case study on Parthian and Sasanian glazed pottery" (Jonathan Wood and Michael Greenacre 2021, Archaeological and Anthropological Sciences).
+ARTICLE: "Making the most of expert knowledge to analyse archaeologicaldata: a case study on Parthian and Sasanian glazed pottery", by Jonathan Wood and Michael Greenacre, Archaeological and Anthropological Sciences (2021)

+Supplementary material for the article by Wood & Greenacre (2021).
 Two zip files:

-Wood&Greenacre_CSV FILES: data files
+Wood&Greenacre_CSV: data files

 Wood&Greenacre_CODE&FUNCIONS: R code and additional R functions

+ARTICLE: "Additive logratio transformation validated]{Compositional data analysis of microbiome and any-omics datasets: a validation of the additive logratio transformation", by Michael Greenacre, Marina Martinez-Alvaro and Agustin Blasco, Frontiers in Microbiology (2021)

+Frontiers_ALR.R: script for Greenacre et al. (2021)

+Frontiers_ALR_supplementary.R: script for supplementary material of Greenacre et al. (2021)

+Baxter_OTU_table.txt: microbiome data set (Baxter et al., 2016), used in supplementary material of Greenacre et al. (2021)

+Baxter_metadata.txt: metadata of above data set (Baxter et al., 2016), used in supplementary material of Greenacre et al. (2021)

+Deng_vaginal_microbiome.txt: Vaginal microbiome data (Deng et al., 2018), cited by Wu et al. (2021)